Konamiman/Nestor80/docs/LanguageReference.md

 There are two main types of macros:

-* _Repeat macros_: the macro expansion starts immediately after the macro definition finishes, and the macro body lines are repeated a number of times based on the exact macro type and the supplied arguments.
+* _Repeat macros_: the macro expansion starts immediately after the macro definition finishes, and the macro body lines are repeated a number of times based on the concrete macro type and the supplied arguments.
 * _Named macros_: the macro definition includes an unique macro name.
 The macro expansion happens when the macro name appears in the source code as if it was an instruction, possibly with arguments as specified in the macro definition.